 There are many ways that you can volunteer with St. Vincent de Paul.
-Whether you would like to help on a regular basis, during the holidays, or immerse yourself in the mission of helping the poor, we are grateful for your time and talents.
+Whether you would like to serve once, coordinate a group project, or get involved on a regular basis, we are grateful for your time and talents.

 Click the links below to find out more about our volunteer opportunities:

-If you’re interested in volunteering with St. Vincent de Paul or have any questions, please contact Tim Barr, volunteer coordinator, at 562-8841 x211 or email@example.com.
+If you’re interested in volunteering with St. Vincent de Paul or have any questions, please contact Rachel Nartker, Volunteer Coordinator, at 513-562-8841, ext 211, or email@example.com.